 On April 26, 2017, Gov. Eric Holcomb signed a House Enrolled Act 1148, establishing a program in the state for patients suffering from treatment-resistant epilepsy.
 Patients will be able to enroll in the program with their neurologist’s authorization and have access to CBD with 0.3% or less THC.

 Though many state stores had been selling CBD with low THC values since a 2014 law allowed them to do so, in 2017, State Attorney Curtis Hill announced that all CBD products needed to be removed from store shelves.
 In early 2018, Gov. Eric Holcomb put a stay on this order to remove CBD products while the state had time to legally clarify the rules around the products and selling them.
+On March 6, 2018, Senate Bill 52 passed to make CBD oil derived from Hemp officially legal within the state to satisfy State Attorney Curtis Hill.

 In January 2018, the Indiana State Legislature unanimously voted to study the possibility of legalizing medical marijuana before the 2019 legislative session.